 Developing additional practicum and internship sites – Dr. Davis talked about our need for new internship/practicum sites as a result of increased enrollment and Covid-19 restrictions.
 We are looking ahead for summer and fall where extra placements will be needed.
 Ken Delano mentioned they could possibly take on more students at Riverbend.
 The best contacts for information about Riverbend placements are Valerie Wesson and Liz James.
 Latonya McGuire suggested Limestone County schools and agencies are always looking for interns which could be an option for some students.
 LaTonya will send names of school and agency contacts to Dr. Davis.
 Jeffery Brothers brought up the possibility of telehealth sites and a discussion ensued on this matter.

-Other business- The uncertainty regarding telehealth practices in the future was discussed further. were brought up again as possibly being very prevalent in the future.
+Other business- The uncertainty regarding telehealth practices in the future was discussed further.
 Dr. Pearson reported that spring 2021 classes would follow the same format—in person with options for students to attend via Zoom—and COVID-19 precautions.
 Dr. Pearson asked Abby and LaTonya about their experiences as students this semester.
 They reported positive experiences as well as challenges.

 Next meeting will be in April 2021.